 Course map at the park entrance is weathered to the point where it's completely illegible.

-Other Thoughts: experienced players can get by with just a putter and a mid.
-I'm not a distance thrower and any means and used my leopard exactly once on the 18th pro tee.
+Other Thoughts: Experienced players can get by with just a putter and a mid.
+I'm not a distance thrower by any means and used my DX Leopard exactly once on the 18th pro tee.
 Otherwise, I was teeing off with my Aviar or Shark.